The gluteus minimus is, as its name implies, the smallest of the gluteal muscles and is therefore part of the muscles of your buttocks.

 Like all the other muscles featured on this site, it can get overloaded, tense and develop trigger points.

 As a result, your buttocks will hurt.
-Often there is also a sciatica, i.e. pain going down the leg of the affected side.
+Often there is also sciatic pain, i.e. pain radiating down the leg of the affected side.
 A problem that troubles a lot of people.

 Do you know that you can control this pain yourself?
 Provided that the pain stems from the gluteus.